Ferroin/scripts/README.md

 Linux booting under Secure Boot, and still boot Windows, and not have to re-sign the WIndows loader every time Windows decided to update it).

-## win-reg
+## windows
-A couple of specific registry changes for Windows, check the README in that directory for specifics.
+A couple of Windows specific scripts and registry files, check the README there for more info.

 ## wfdps.py
 This is a Python script for computing damage-per-second for weapons in